 Fun fact: Nevada has more hot springs than any other state!
 And, more mountain ranges.
 An outdoorsmen’s and outdoorswomen’s dreamland.
 Remember when we mentioned grabbing local snacks/drinks from Reno?
 Well, this is the perfect spot to crack open a cold one.
 Learn more about other hot springs in Northern Nevada.

 Staying hours away from cell service, cable, and wifi (their connection is extremely weak) can be a little intimidating but don’t worry, the adjustment happens real quick.
 Just…

 And dive into a board game…

-The ranch may not have internet, but their board game, book and VHS collection is impressively extensive- and a major throwback.
+The ranch may not have internet, but their board game, book, and VHS collection is impressively extensive- and a major throwback.
 This is what The Game of Life is about… finding the balance between modern technology and everything but.
 Let your mind slow down and get tucked into bed early.
-Earth’s natural alarm clock, the birds and animals on the ranch, will wake you up with the sun.
+Earth’s natural alarm clock, the birds, will wake you up with the sun.